 ——- By Harriet Emily, Yogi2Me teacher

 Yogi2Me is the first app delivering Yoga and Wellness services on demand to your door, in London.
-With Yogi2Me, you can book a private class entirely tailored to your needs at your desired location.
+With Yogi2Me, you can book an experienced yoga teacher to come to you at anytime.
 The app is perfect for busy bees who struggle to fit yoga or wellness into their schedule!
-You can have an army of talented London Yogi’s at your fingertips.
 It’s the perfect antidote to an on-the-go lifestyle!